LAITHABBADI/aajordan/README.md

 If this project helped your organization, please consider:

 Giving it a ⭐ on GitHub
-Sharing it with other NA groups or recovery organizations Contributing improvements back to the community Sponsoring the project to support ongoing development
+Sharing it with other AA groups or recovery organizations Contributing improvements back to the community Sponsoring the project to support ongoing development

 Want to share how you're using this template?
 Open an issue and tell us about it!

-Made with ❤️ for the recovery community | Available for professional customization services "The therapeutic value of one addict helping another is without parallel." - NA Basic Text
+Made with ❤️ for the recovery community | Available for professional customization services "The therapeutic value of one addict helping another is without parallel." - AA Basic Text